 How to Get to Hyder, Alaska on a Road Trip:

 Below is the map to get to Hyder, Alaska.
-Your best bet when taking the road trip is to pull up a gps or digital map to follow along.
-(Or, if you’re old school, a paper map.)
+Your best bet when taking the road trip is to pull up a gps, paper map, or digital map to follow along.
+(Check out my recommendations here.)
 Below the map are some general directions with a few essential stops for you to looks for on the way.

 It’s about a to hour drive from Seattle to the Canadian Border.
 You’ll mostly stay on I-5 N the entire time and cross the border into Canada in Abbotsford, British Colombia.